thiagogsdsa/mathematical-optimization-projects/README.md

 | 6     | Multi-Objective Optimization       | Solve conflicting-goal problems using Pareto optimality and scalarization.                      | 🗓️ Planned     |

 ---
+> Note: In this repository, NLP refers to Nonlinear Programming, not Natural Language Processing — though I work on both! 😄

 ## Projects